HappyFrowl/documentation/Linux/SystemAdministration.md

     - Presents information about:
       - Processes
       - System information
+    - `ps` and `top` read their statuses from the `/proc` directory
   - **Examples**:
     - `/proc/cpuinfo`     - CPU details
     - `/proc/meminfo`     - memory usage
     - `/proc/cmdline`     - contains options passed by GRUB during boot
     - `/proc/devices`     - contains a list of character and block device drivers loaded into the currently running kernel.
 The drivers are the kernel modules
     - `/proc/filesystems` - contains a list of file systems types that are supported by the kernel
-    - `/proc/modules`     - contains informatiokns about modules currently installed on the system
+    - `/proc/modules`     - contains information about modules currently installed on the system
-    - `/proc/stat`        - contains various statistics about hte system's last reboot
+    - `/proc/stat`        - contains various statistics about the system's last reboot
-    - `/proc/version`     - specifies several points of informations about the Linux Kernel.
+    - `/proc/version`     - specifies several points of information about the Linux Kernel.
 Similar to `uname`
   * All the numbers shown in the directory are process IDs.
 Inside them you will find process info that can be shown by `ps` as well
+  * For more info see `man procfs`

 * `sysctl` - sys control
   * Not be confused with `systemctl`